 - 2.2.
-The Scheme Trustee's responsibilities include: - (i) Reviewing the content of this Statement of Investment Principles and modifying it if deemed appropriate, in consultation with the Investment Consultant and the Sponsor. - (ii) Developing investment objectives and a work plan for the Scheme. - (iii) Developing a suitable investment strategy based on the investment objectives. - (iv) Setting terms of reference for the Trustee and appointing the members of the Trustee Board. - (v) Setting Terms of Reference for the Investment Sub-Committee, appointing members of the Investment Sub-Committee and holding the Investment Sub-Committee to account. - (vi) Assessing its own performance and that of its advisors and delegates in fulfilling the requirements of the work plan. - (vii) Reporting to Scheme members as appropriate on the content of and compliance with this statement. - (viii) Monitoring investment arrangements on an ongoing basis. - (ix) Appointing, discharging and reviewing the custodian. - (x) Appointing, discharging and reviewing the underlying investment manager(s). - (xi) Assessing the quality of the performance and processes of the investment managers by means of regular reviews of the investment results and other information, in consultation with the Investment Consultant. - (xii) Monitoring and considering the appropriateness of the investment strategy, having regard to integrated risk management (i.e. investments, funding and covenant) and the need for diversification of investment so far as is appropriate and to the suitability of investments.
+The Scheme Trustee's responsibilities include: - (i) Reviewing the content of this Statement of Investment Principles and modifying it if deemed appropriate, in consultation with the Investment Consultant and the Sponsor. - (ii) Developing investment objectives and a work plan for the Scheme. - (iii) Developing a suitable investment strategy based on the investment objectives. - (iv) Reviewing the content of the Scheme's environmental, social and governance ("ESG") Policy and Climate Delegation Framework, which sit alongside the Statement of Investment Principles. - (v) Producing an annual Task Force on Climate-related Financial Disclosures Report ("TCFD Report"). - (vi) Setting terms of reference for the Trustee and appointing the members of the Trustee Board. - (vii) Setting Terms of Reference for the Investment Sub-Committee, appointing members of the Investment Sub-Committee and holding the Investment Sub-Committee to account. - (viii) Assessing its own performance and that of its advisors and delegates in fulfilling the requirements of the work plan. - (ix) Reporting to Scheme members as appropriate on the content of and compliance with this statement. - (x) Monitoring investment arrangements on an ongoing basis. - (xi) Appointing, discharging and reviewing the custodian. - (xii) Appointing, discharging and reviewing the underlying investment manager(s). - (xiii) Assessing the quality of the performance and processes of the investment managers by means of regular reviews of the investment results and other information, in consultation with the Investment Consultant. - (xiv) Monitoring and considering the appropriateness of the investment strategy, having regard to integrated risk management (i.e. investments, funding and covenant) and the need for diversification of investment so far as is appropriate and to the suitability of investments.